Boshof (House of Assembly of South Africa constituency): History

 Boshof, like most of the Orange Free State, was a highly conservative seat throughout its existence and had a largely Afrikaans-speaking electorate.
-Its first MP, Chris van Niekerk, had led Boer forces during the South African War, and represented Boshof for fourteen years before resigning to take up a seat in the Senate, where he would sit for decades and serve as President of the body.
+Its first MP, Christiaan Andries van Niekerk, had led Boer forces during the South African War, and represented Boshof for fourteen years before resigning to take up a seat in the Senate, where he would sit for decades and serve as President of the body.
 Van Niekerk and his replacement, Josephus Janse van Rensburg, both represented the National Party, which counted Boshof among its safest seats in all of South Africa, usually winning over eighty percent of the vote.

 In 1934, Nationalist Prime Minister J. B. M. Hertzog joined forces with Jan Smuts and the SAP to create the United Party, a move that was controversial with his Afrikaner base, and nineteen Nationalist MPs broke away to form the Purified National Party under D. F. Malan's leadership.
 Van Rensburg stayed loyal to Hertzog and was defeated in 1938 by PNP candidate Jan Jonathan Serfontein, in the only close race in the history of the constituency.
 Serfontein represented the seat for ten years before moving to neighbouring Fauresmith, at the same time Boshof was merged with the seat of Hoopstad to its east.
 Hoopstad's MP, Hendrik Schalk Erasmus, was elected to represent the unified seat, which would only exist for a single five-year term.
 In 1953, Boshof was merged with Fauresmith, while Hoopstad moved into the new seat of Odendaalsrus, to which Erasmus moved.